 Daniel was placed on a ventilator and began to have seizures.
 He was later diagnosed with a severe form of cerebral palsy and epilepsy.
-This is an irreversible condition where he is unable to talk, eat, or sit up on his own.
+This is an irreversible condition where he cannot talk, eat, or sit up on his own.

 Whenever a doctor fails to perform an emergency C-section in time, babies and mothers alike are at risk.
-Doctors have a legal responsibility to ensure that they give the best and most expedient care possible to patients.
+Doctors have a legal responsibility to ensure that they give patients the best and most expedient care possible.

-It’s important to understand your rights as a mother, whether you’ve given birth to a child who developed cerebral palsy or are currently pregnant or planning a pregnancy.
+It’s essential to understand your rights as a mother, whether you’ve given birth to a child who developed cerebral palsy or are currently pregnant or planning a pregnancy.

 Medical mistakes are most often accidents made by careless assessments or negligent care.
-Healthcare providers who make errors that result in birth injuries should be held accountable, and families that have had to deal with the resulting financial and emotional burdens should receive appropriate compensation.
+Healthcare providers who make errors that result in birth injuries should be held accountable.
+Families that have had to deal with the resulting financial and emotional burdens should receive appropriate compensation.